guybedford/es-module-shims/README.md

 ### Import Maps

-> Stability: WhatWG Standard, Single Browser Implementer
+> Stability: WhatWG Standard, implemented in all browsers although only recently in Firefox and Safari

-Import maps allow for importing "bare specifiers" in JavaScript modules, which prior to import maps throw in all browsers with native modules support.
+Import maps allow for importing _"bare specifiers"_ in JavaScript modules, which prior to import maps throw in all browsers with native modules support.

 Using this polyfill we can write: